go-orb/go-orb/README.md

 - **Pluggable Interfaces** - Go Orb makes use of Go interfaces for each distributed system abstraction.
 Because of this these interfaces are pluggable and allows Go Orb to be runtime agnostic.
 You can plugin any underlying technology.

+- **Strongly tested and linted** - We use golangci-lint to ensure code quality and we have a comprehensive test suite, all lints and tests are run on CI.

 ## Examples

 Please see the [examples](https://github.com/go-orb/examples) repo.